 1 teaspoon vanilla extract

-Ingredients – Strawberry and Raspberry Eaton Mess – Vegan Cream and Strawberry and Raspberry Filling
+Ingredients – Vegan Strawberry and Raspberry Eton Mess – Vegan Cream and Strawberry and Raspberry Filling

 1.5 tablespoons cornflour